MHaringa/insurancerating/docs/reference/merge_date_ranges.md

 # Reduce portfolio periods by merging adjacent date ranges

-Merges overlapping or nearly adjacent policy periods within portfolio groups.
+Combine overlapping or nearly adjacent coverage periods for the same policy, risk or portfolio segment.
+The result provides a consolidated time basis for exposure calculations, active-policy counts and period-based reporting.

 ## Usage